chrizree/LANTurtleQuickCredsVariant/README.md

 # LANTurtleQuickCredsVariant
 A variant of the 1.3 version available on the Hak5 GitHub

-Changes made compared to the "official" Hak5 1.3 version that was available Feb 2021 on Hak5 GitHub
+Main changes made compared to the "official" Hak5 1.3 version that was available Feb 2021 on Hak5 GitHub

-- Changing to a more consistent way of intending the script code so that it will be easy to read and follow
+- Changing to a more consistent way of indenting the script code so that it will be easy to read and follow

 - Moving the function "finished" above the function "start", since "start" calls for "finished" (bash basics to have modules called from within the same script before it's being called...)